olly-styles/Multi-Camera-Trajectory-Forecasting/README.md

 ## Accessing WNMF
-If you are interested in downloading the WNMF dataset, please download a copy of our [[Release Agreement](https://github.com/olly-styles/Multi-Camera-Trajectory-Forecasting/blob/master/WNMF%20release%20agreement.pdf)].
-After reading the terms, fill in the information and send the completed agreement to the email address shown in the document.
-We will then send you the link and password to access the dataset.
+If you are interested in downloading the WNMF dataset, please see [[this page](https://rose1.ntu.edu.sg/dataset/Warwick-NTU/)] to request access.

 ## Dataset details